Two New Rotary Heavy-Duty Lifts Service Work Trucks and Cars

-To learn more about Rotary Lift’s SPO16 and SPO20 lifts, visit the product page on the company's website.
+To learn more about Rotary Lift’s SPO16 and SPO20 lifts, visit the Article page on the company's website.

 For more information about adding the lifts to your shop, contact your local Rotary distributor or call (800) 640-5438.
 You can also find Rotary Lift on Facebook, facebook.com/RotaryLift and Twitter, twitter.com/RotaryLift.
 For videos, visit rotarylift.com/News-and-Resources/Video-Library.